This Zen riddle calligraphy shows the Zen words

 With this verse ‘When spring arrives, for whom do a hundred flowers bloom? the Chinese Zen master Hsueh Tou once more beats the Dharma drum, inviting one to look and See?

 Japanese calligraphy brushed on raw xuan rice paper.

 Size of the hanging scroll: 81.5 x 18.5; 207 x 47 cm

 This Zen saying calligraphy is mounted on a soft green silken scroll with a fine pattern and a natural wooden roller at the bottom.

-If you would like to buy this original Zen riddle calligraphy scroll ‘Tell Me : For Whom Do All The Flowers Blossom In Spring ?’, click here.
+If you would like to buy a print of this Zen riddle calligraphy ‘Tell Me : For Whom Do All The Flowers Blossom In Spring ?’, click here.

 Every year you witness this miracle again; hundreds of flowers bloom, thousands of colors brighten the earth, sweet fragrances permeate the air and a tapestry of unique beauty covers the world, for whom?
 Do you See?